Fashion Designer

 How important do you think it is for wanna-be fashion designers to attend fashion schools?

-Asked by jericho almost 13 years ago
+Asked by jericho over 13 years ago

 I think fashion school is useful insofar as it gives budding designers a head start in the industry -- production techniques, industry contacts, business practices, nomenclature -- they teach you all that in fashion school.
 But anyone with boundless confidence and a thick skin can break into this industry and succeed.
 Having said that, a period of paying dues is expected even for graduates of fashion programs.
 Apprenticeships at successful fashion companies would probably be more crucial to success in the industry -- people learn more by doing.
 Also buyers, especially at the big department stores, like to see professional pedigree and rarely back new, unproven designers.
 They need to be confident that you can deliver merchandise and that it will sell.